cyverse-archive/proboscis/README.md

-# proboscus
+# proboscis

 A Clojure utility to initialize the ElasticSearch index for iPlant Collaborative's Data Commons.

 ## Usage

 ```
-proboscus -h host -p port
+proboscis -h host -p port
-proboscus --help
+proboscis --help
 ```

 ## Arguments

-Both of the arguments to proboscus are optional and have default values that will be used if no other values is specified.
+Both of the arguments to proboscis are optional and have default values that will be used if no other values is specified.

 ### -h --host